Antiz96/Linux-Server/Services/LXC.md

 lxc.cgroup2.memory.swap.max = 0 # Restrict usage of host's swap
 ```

-For what it's worth, I'm personnally only setting `lxc.cgroup2.cpu.max` and `lxc.cgroup2.memory.max`.
+For what it's worth, I'm personally only setting `lxc.cgroup2.cpu.max` and `lxc.cgroup2.memory.max`.

 Note that (as opposed to a VM) this is just quota limit, not a definition of the "visible" resources.
 So things like `htop`, `fastfetch` or `free` will still report the full number of CPU and RAM of the host, regardless of the above settings.
 To get the accurate number of CPU and RAM allowed in a container, run `nproc` and `cat /sys/fs/cgroup/memory.max` instead.